Updated: Aug 19, 2022

 Check your weight.
 Make a note of your weight and compare it to national optimum body weight guidelines.
 This will inform you whether you're near to a healthy weight or whether you need to shed some weight.

 Take your waist circumference measurement.
-Measuring your waist circumference is another approach to evaluate your weight and health.
+Measuring your waist circumference is another approach to evaluating your weight and health.
 A big waist might indicate that you have a lot of visceral fat, which can be harmful to your health.

-Use online calculator to calculate your BMI.
+Use an online calculator to calculate your BMI.
 Again, this is simply another way of determining whether or not you are at a healthy weight.